 Enterprise and individual members must meet strict standards of operation and abide by professional Codes of Conduct.
 Savannah Guides’ benchmark in quality tourism has been maintained for over 25 years.
 This has underpinned the career development of many individuals and the success of many businesses, both members and non-members.

 Find out more about becoming a member.

-Two training schools are conducted each year, at varying locations across the savannahs, featuring experts in related fields including ecology, land management and tourism.
-Schools provide valuable professional development as well as a strong networking opportunity for members and non-members.
+Two Field Schools are conducted each year, at varying locations across the savannahs, featuring experts in related fields including ecology, land management and tourism.
+Field Schools provide valuable professional development as well as a strong networking opportunity for members and non-members.

 Savannah Guides has mentored numerous Indigenous and regional businesses and developed a range of resources through various Queensland, Northern Territory and Commonwealth projects.
 Building business sustainability is an important way for us to pursue our Mission and support local communities.

 The Savannah Guides model has been used in the development of Ecotourism Australia’s EcoGuide program and other certification systems.
 In 2012 Savannah Guides worked with the Wet Tropics Management Authority to create the Wet Tropics Tour Guide Program, including the delivery of Field Schools.

 Find out more about our Business Support Program.